SlowMo24/ChangesetMD/README.md

     python changesetmd.py -d <database> [-s <schema>] [-b <bulkrows>] -f /tmp/changeset-latest.osm

-If no other arguments are given, it will access postgres using the default settings of the postgres client, typically connecting on the unix socket as the current OS user.
+If no other arguments are given on linux os, it will access postgres using the default settings of the postgres client, typically connecting on the unix socket as the current OS user.
 Use the ```--help``` argument to see optional arguments for connecting to postgres.

 You can add the `-g` | `--geometry` option to build polygon geometries (the database also needs to be created with this option).

 Replication
 ------------
 After you have parsed a weekly dump file into the database, the database can be kept up to date using changeset diff files that are generated on the OpenStreetMap planet server every minute.
+This is also possible after you used Partial Replication.
+If you dont need all the history from 2004, you could for example start from january 1 2021 and replicate from the last sequence you already processed.

 To initiate the replication system you will need to find out which minutely sequence number you need to start with and update the ```osm_changeset_state``` table so that ChangesetMD knows where to start.
 Unfortunately there isn't an easy way to get the needed sequence number from the dump file.
 Here is the process to find it:

 The Weekly dump file contains all changesets metadata from 2004 (some 100 million records, 4Gb, early 2021).
 It is available from [http://planet.osm.org/](http://planet.osm.org/) and some Replication sites across the world.